Lauraems1/busstopinganimated.github.io/README.md

-# Animated mark
+# Busstopinganimated
-## Animated mark tracks how bus stops from MIT to Harvard.
+## Bus stops from MIT to Harvard.
-This exercise show how a marker moves through bus stops from MIT to Harvard.
+This exercise shows how a marker moves through bus stops from MIT to Harvard.

 <img src= "Map.png" width='300'/>